orel33/local-mail-agent/README.md

 and that we are connected to the `cccc` machine, which may be `ssss` itself.
 Now, let's send an email from `toto@pouet.com` to `tutu@pouet.com`.
-For this demo, we just use a Telnet session (by hand) that connects to the SMTP server (`ssss:1025`).
-In this case, we use an unsecured connection without any authentication.
+For this demo, we just use a Telnet session (by hand) that connects to the SMTP server (`ssss:10025`).
+In this case, we use an unsecure connection without any authentication.

 Here is the log of this Telnet session.
 The symbols `>` and `<` are used to distinguish between lines of text sent or received over the network.

 ```
-cccc$ telnet ssss 1025
+cccc$ telnet ssss 10025
 Connected to ssss.
 Escape character is '^]'.
 < 220 pouet.com ESMTP Exim 4